-Chris Robb, CEO, Mass Participation Asia (IDN)
+Chris Robb, CEO, Mass Participation Asia (Indonesia)

 Chris is an author, highly sought after international speaker, high impact consultant and CEO of Mass Participation Asia.
 With over 30 years of experience, Chris has impacted millions of people by delivering some of the largest mass participation sports events across three continents.
 Having managed some of the biggest “disasters”, Chris translates these invaluable lessons to help others achieve personal and business success.
 Today, Chris reaches out and inspires others through public speaking, consulting, advising, and hosting Asia’s only mass industry conference, Mass Participation Asia.

-Larry Heath, Director, Heath Media (AU)
+Larry Heath, Director, Heath Media (AUstralia)

 Larry Heath is the Director of Heath Media, an Australian publishing and events company who run the National Live Music Awards in Australia and curate a series of live music events internationally.
 Larry founded and publishes the AU review, one of Australia's most popular music websites and regularly writes for music publications around the world.
 The site's travel section, AU Abroad, brings the travel and music worlds together through groundbreaking experiential travel content.
 In addition, Larry programs the Australian Music Week Film Festival and was recently instated as the A&R Manager of Music Sales Australia.